eclipse/epsilon-website/mkdocs/docs/doc/eol.md

 second() : Any                    |Returns the second item of the collection third() : Any                     |Returns the third item of the collection

 Also, EOL collections support the following first-order operations.
 Apart from `aggregate` and `closure`, all of these operations have a parallel variant which can take advantage of multiple cores to improve performance.
-All computations contained in these operations are assumed to be free from side-effects (i.e. do not mutatate global variables).
+All computations contained in these operations are assumed to be free from side-effects (i.e. do not mutate global variables).

 Aside from the following built-in first-order operations which are evaluated eagerly, all Collection types in the Java implementation of EOL support Streams.
 This allows for chains of queries and transformations on collections to be evaluated more efficiently.
 A stream can be obtained by calling the `stream()` method on the collection.
 The API is defined by the Java standard library[^4].